Lecture notes on the formation and early evolution of planetary systems: Acknowledgements

 \section{Acknowledgements}

-These notes are based on a graduate course given at the University of Colorado, Boulder, in Fall 2004, 2006 and 2008.
-My thanks to the students in those classes for stimulating my interest in this subject.
-The current version was informed by numerous discussions during the ``Dynamics of Discs and Planets" meeting at the Isaac Newton Institute for Mathematical Sciences, the ``Exoplanets Rising" conference at the KITP in Santa Barbara, and the ``Dynamics of Astrophysical Disks" program of the KIAA at Peking University.
-My work on planet formation and accretion physics has been supported by NASA under the auspices of the Origins of Solar Systems, Astrophysics Theory and Beyond Einstein Foundation Science programs, and by the National Science Foundation.
+These notes are based on a graduate course given at the University of Colorado, Boulder.
+My thanks to the students in those classes, and to my current and former postdoctoral collaborators, for stimulating my interest in this subject.
+My work on planet formation and accretion physics has been supported by NASA under the auspices of the Origins of Solar Systems, Exoplanet Research, Astrophysics Theory, Beyond Einstein Foundation Science and Hubble Theory programs, and by the National Science Foundation.